 VARSITY ASSISTANT/JV COACH

-Coach Pina is married to his wife Pat and they have two beautiful daughters, Vanessa (College Sophomore) and Aaris (Kinder).
+Coach Pina is married to his wife Pat and they have three beautiful daughters, Vanessa (College Sophomore) and Aaris (1st Grade) and Ava (newborn).
 Coach Pina has a BA in Political Science with a minor in Mathematics from the University of Texas at Arlington.
 He is also an alumni of Pflugerville HS (class of 2001).
 In his free time, Coach enjoys cooking, spending time with family, going to church and working out.

 Coach Pina’s philosophy for both on the court and in the classroom is: